kineticstoolkit/kineticstoolkit_doc/src/python_dicts.md

 dict_of_integers = {1: 11, 2: 22, 5: 55}
 ```

-## Accessing a dictionary
+## 📄 Accessing a dictionary

-The dictionary we just created contains three elements that we access via keys 1, 2 and 5.
+The dictionary we just created contains three elements that we access via keys 1, 2 and 5, exactly like we would using a list:

 ```{code-cell} ipython3
 print(dict_of_integers[1])